influxdata/docs-v2/content/v2.0/query-data/guides/monitor-states.md

 #### Example query to count machine state

-To check the machine state every minute (idle, assigned, or busy).
+The following query checks the machine state every minute (idle, assigned, or busy).
+InfluxDB searches the `servers` bucket over the past hour and counts records with a machine state of `idle`, `assigned` or `busy`.

 ```
 from(bucket: "servers")